c0der78/cparse/README.md

 Setup
 =====
-- Not required but [Homebrew](http://mxcl.github.com/homebrew/) is pretty handy for install libs
-- The build system uses [Cmake](http://cmake.org) for cross platform compiling (OSX: brew install cmake)
-- run 'cmake . && make' to compile the library and run the unit tests
+- run 'configure && make' to compile the library

 Code style
 ==========